gregbacchus/validata/README.md

 * `regex?: RegExp` - regular expression that must be matched, or it's an error `regex`
 * `maxLength?: number` - if the length of the string is more than this, it's an error `max-length`
 * `minLength?: number` - if the length of the string is less than this, it's an error `min-length`
+* `format:?
+StringFormatCheck` - extension point for string format checking, if check fails it's an issue `format` with `info.expectedFormat` set
 * `validator?: (value: T, options?: any) => boolean` - custom validation function; if false is returned it's an error `validator`
 * `validatorOptions?: any` - options to pass to the _validator_